Raju-kushwaha1230/Raju-kushwaha1230/README.md

 - 👋 Hi, I’m @Raju-kushwaha1230
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in developing desired idea
-- 🌱 I’m currently learning ...java and also kali linux tools
+- 🌱 I’m currently learning Node.js and DSA with java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Linkedin
-- 📫 How to reach me ...

 <!---
 Raju-kushwaha1230/Raju-kushwaha1230 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.